andrea-weisberg/readme-sprint-devportal/docs/qr-payments-api/reports.md

 <li><strong>Debits</strong> – include POS and ATM settlements, fees and unique transactions.</li>
 </ul>
 <p>The network NETTs off the credits from the debits.
 So, only a single transfer will need to be made when settling with the network daily.</p>
-<p>You can generate the Summary Settlement Report by sending an HTTP GET request and download it in Excel format.
+<p>You can generate the summary Settlement Report by sending an HTTP GET request and download it in Excel format.
 The report is available daily from 2.00 a.m.
 (UTC+7).</p>
 <p>Here is a description of the transactions you can find in the report:</p>
 <ul>
 <li><b>Unique Transactions </b>– consist of transactions from merchants, such as casinos, gambling sites and pharmacies.</li>